GP233b/Dryad/README.md

     Browsing foreclosure auctions (current and completed)
     Checking information about auctions (plot number, Geoportal number, Land and Mortgage Register number, Bailiff information)
     Joining auctions

     The application envisions 3 types of users:
     Not logged in: can browse auctions
-    Logged in: can join auctions
+    -Logged in: can join auctions
-    Admin: adds new auctions
+    -Admin: adds new auctions

     For authorization, it uses JWT (JSON Web Token).

     Technologies used:

-    CSS
+    -CSS
-    JavaScript
+    -JavaScript
-    SpringBoot
+    -SpringBoot
-    React
+    -React
-    PostgreSQL
+    -PostgreSQL

 Polish Version

 Dryad Licytacje
 Założeniem tej strony jest: